This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 3. Test cleaning solutions before use

-Apply the cleaning solution on a hidden spot before applying it all over your fireplace.
+Apply the cleaning solution to a hidden spot before applying it all over your fireplace.
 It will help you avoid any chemical reactions that might result in fading.
 Let it stay for 24 hours to ensure it’s safe to use.

 4. Never clean a hot fireplace